 |Note: If three or more years have passed since taking high school chemistry, consider enrolling in CH1000 Introductory Chemistry|

 First-Year Chemistry Textbooks

-We recommend that first-year students purchase their chemistry textbook(s) from the Campus Bookstore or the College Bookshelf.
+We recommend that first-year students purchase their chemistry textbook(s) from the Campus Bookstore.
 We require a special package containing notes and an online code that you will not receive if you purchase your books through another source.